Essential Trading Tools for Financial Markets: SMA, EMA, Bollinger Bands, RSI, and Fibonacci Retracements

 Relative Strength Index (RSI)

 The Relative Strength Index (RSI) is a momentum oscillator that measures the speed and change of price movements.
-It ranges from 0 to 100, helping traders identify overbought or oversold conditions.
+RSI values range from 0 to 100, helping traders spot overbought or oversold conditions.

 How is RSI Calculated?

-The RSI formula divides the average gain of up periods by the average loss of down periods and converts this into a number between 0 and 100.
+RSI compares the average gain of up periods to the average loss of down periods over a specified timeframe.

 How to Use RSI in Trading

-• Divergence: If the price makes a new high or low but the RSI doesn’t, this can signal a potential reversal.
+• If the price makes a new high but the RSI doesn’t, it can signal a potential reversal.

-Example: A trader might enter a long position when RSI falls below 30 (indicating oversold conditions) and then moves back above it.
+Example: A trader might buy when RSI drops below 30 and then rises back above it.

 Fibonacci Retracements